 HIV negative people who are having sex with a partner who is HIV positive and whose virus is not undetectable (suppressed by treatment).

 Other people with risks may be individually suitable but this needs to be decided by a doctor specialised in the use of these medicines and who is able to determine the risks of the activities undertaken by that person.

 Where and how to get PrEP?

-If you don’t understand it, it is best that you come into one of the sexual health clinics to talk to a doctor or health adviser, as PrEP is complex.
+If you don't understand it, it is best that you come into one of the sexual health clinics to talk to a doctor or health advisor, as PrEP is complex.

 Before you start